List of lost United States submarines: Additional incidents

 The former USS R-19 was transferred to the Royal Navy 9 March 1942 and renamed as HMS P.514.
-On 21 June 1942 she was rammed by the Royal Canadian Navy minesweeper HMCS Georgian and sank with all hands.
+On 21 June 1942 she was rammed by the Royal Canadian Navy minesweeper HMCS Georgian and sank with all hands after the submarine was mistaken for a German U-boat.

 The former USS S-49 was sold in 1931 to a private owner for use as a tourist attraction, with the hulk reacquired by the U.S. Navy for "experimental purposes" in 1941.
 She foundered and sank in the Patuxent River 16 December 1942.